cpske/Prog2/graphics/index.md

 [libavg]: https://www.libavg.de/site/

+## Using a Frame to Construct more Complex UI

+<https://www.pythontutorial.net/tkinter/tkinter-frame/> create a form using a frame, but the code is not O-O style.
+Doesn't clearly show the Composite Pattern.

 ## Learn Tkinter

-- [Introduction to Tkinter](https://www.cs.mcgill.ca/~hv/classes/MS/TkinterPres/) on cs.mcgill.ca.
-Comprhensive, readable description as a single web page.
 - [Tkinter Tutorial](https://www.pythontutorial.net/tkinter) on <https://www.pythontutorial.net>.
 - [Tkinter reference](https://tkdocs.com/shipman/) by John Shipman includes a lot of example code.
 - <https://python-course.eu/tkinter/> on [Python-course.eu](https://python-course.eu) another good intro & reference.
+- [Introduction to Tkinter](https://www.cs.mcgill.ca/~hv/classes/MS/TkinterPres/) on cs.mcgill.ca.
+Comprhensive, readable description as a single web page.
 - Widgets <https://tkdocs.com/tutorial/widgets.html> on <https://tkdocs.com/>.
 - [Thinking Tkinter](http://thinkingtkinter.sourceforge.net/) explains concepts behind Tkinter apps using a sequence of simple Python apps.
 Includes a lot of "how to" for event binding and event handlers.
 - *Tkinter Programming* by Jan Bodnar, PDF document (free online).